 “UB’s School of Public Health and Health Professions is accredited, which is important when looking for a quality education in public health and when thinking long-term about employment,” she said.
 “There are also a broad range of interests among faculty members with lots of research opportunities for students.”

-For the research-intensive program, Rizzo completed a thesis examining the longitudinal association between periodontal disease and physical function in postmenopausal women enrolled in the Buffalo Osteo-Perio study, ancillary to the Women’s Health Initiative.
+For the research-intensive program, Hoopsick completed a thesis examining the longitudinal association between periodontal disease and physical function in postmenopausal women enrolled in the Buffalo Osteo-Perio study, ancillary to the Women’s Health Initiative.

 “I worked with a committee to determine my hypotheses and tested them through epidemiological research.
 This process took what was learned in the classroom about epidemiological methods and statistics, and added more of a real-world component,” she said.